Larento/gostex-732/readme.md

 # LaTeX GOST7-32 Document Class

+# NOTE: This project has been abandonded and what is written below will never be realized.

 ## What is this?
 This package is a LaTeX document class for writing papers under the GOST7-32 Russian Standard.
 It includes full support for:
 * correct document formatting;